douglas125/AzureMLDeploy/README.md

 The base code for Azure Functions can be found in azure_function_app folder.
 The simplest way to get started is to create a new function app and create the 4 endpoints needed (2 for client: send task and receive results, 2 for MLServer: retrieve task and send results).
 Copy and paste each function code and create the Integration with Azure Blob Storage.

+# What is in this repository?

+- Source code for the Azure Function App that handles client and MLServer data;
+- Source code for C# client that sends images for semantic segmentation;
+- Source code for python MLServer that uses DeepLabv3+ to predict segmentation masks and sends results to Funcion App server.

 # Sample application: Image Segmentation Using DeepLabv3+

 As a sample application, we show how to serve the amazing DeepLabv3+ segmentation model (https://github.com/bonlime/keras-deeplab-v3-plus) using a C# client application and a python MLServer (running locally or using Google Colab):